Software & Tools

 ChatGPT, Claude, and Gemini are powerful AIs.
 SparkReceipt is a receipt management system that uses AI inside it.

 These are categorically different tools, and the difference compounds every month you operate a business.
-Extraction accuracy at 95–99% is now table stakes.
-Every modern receipt tool should meet this bar.
+Extraction accuracy at 95-99% is now table stakes.
+Every modern receipt tool meets this bar.
 The differentiator is the system around the extraction:

 If you only need to extract data from one receipt today, ChatGPT works fine.
 If you need to manage receipts as an ongoing process across a year of business operations, you need a system designed for that job.